 Electronic Prescribing.
 The use of our software by physicians to perform a variety of functions, including electronic prescribing, electronic routing of prescriptions to pharmacies and dispensing, is governed by state and federal law.
 States have differing prescription format requirements, which we have programmed into our software.
-Many existing laws and regulations, when enacted, did not anticipate methods of ecommerce now being developed.
+Many existing laws and regulations, when enacted, did not anticipate methods of e-commerce now being developed.
 While federal law and the laws of many states permit the electronic transmission of prescription orders, the laws of several states neither specifically permit nor specifically prohibit the practice.
 Given the rapid growth of electronic transactions in healthcare, and particularly the growth of the Internet, we expect the remaining states to directly address these areas with regulation in the near future.
-In addition, on February 4th, 2005, the Department of Health and Human Services published its proposed "E-Prescribing and the Prescription Drug Program" regulations ("Draft E-Prescribing Regulations").
-These regulations are required by the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 ("MMA").
-The Draft E-Prescribing Regulations consist of detailed standards and requirements, in addition to the HIPAA electronic transaction standards discussed above, for prescription and other information transmitted electronically in connection with a drug benefit covered by the MMA's Prescription Drug Benefit.
-These standards, as proposed, are detailed and significant, and cover not only transactions between prescribers and dispensers for prescriptions but also electronic eligibility and benefits inquiries and drug formulary and benefit coverage information.
-As proposed, the standards will be binding on prescription drug plans participating in the MMA's Prescription Drug Benefit but compliance will be voluntary for physicians and pharmacies.
-Comments on the Draft E-Prescribing Regulations are not due until April 5, 2005 and final E-Prescribing Regulations will be published thereafter.
-Until final regulations are published, we cannot fully assess the impact of the E-Prescribing Regulations on our products and services or on our customers.
-We believe that it is likely that aspects of our TouchWorksTM and TouchChartTM software tools could become subject to government regulation or could become indirectly affected by such regulation because of the need of our customers to comply, as discussed above.
-Compliance with these regulations could be burdensome, timeconsuming and expensive.
+It is possible that aspects of our TouchWorks software tools could become subject to government regulation.
+Compliance with these regulations could be burdensome, time-consuming and expensive.
 We also could become subject to future legislation and regulations concerning the development and marketing of healthcare software systems.
 These could increase the cost and time necessary to market new services and could affect us in other respects not presently foreseeable.
 We cannot predict the effect of possible future legislation and regulation.